1st day of school for nearly 1 million students in NYC. Here are some changes in the classroom.

 New phonics-based curriculum, NYC Reads

-Data from the Department of Education shows a 2.6 percent decrease in reading proficiency last year among students in grades three through eight.
-But the schools chancellor tells CBS News New York the decrease has nothing to do with the new phonics-based curriculum he is pushing, called NYC Reads.
+Data from the DOE shows a 2.6% decrease in reading proficiency last year among students in grades three through eight.
+But the schools chancellor told CBS News New York the decrease had nothing to do with the new phonics-based curriculum he is pushing, called NYC Reads.

 The literacy program was implemented in 15 community school districts last year, and it's being adopted by all districts this fall.
 Banks says although he believes the new curriculum will help many, it may be too late for older students.